openshift/installer/docs/user/openstack/install_upi.md

 By default the `networkType` is set to `OVNKubernetes` on the `install-config.yaml`.

-If an installation with Kuryr is desired, you must modify the `networkType` field.
+If an installation with OpenShift SDN is desired, you must modify the `networkType` field.
+Note, that dual-stack only supports `OVNKubernetes` network type.

 This command will do it for you: